msayson/msayson.github.io/_posts/2016-07-16-using-jquery-to-show-or-hide-related-elements.markdown

 #### Javascript

-Now that we have the CSS classes and ids assigned, we can describe behaviour for elements with those classes and ids in Javascript.
+With ids and classes assigned, we can describe behaviour for those elements using Javascript.

-We want elements with class "subcategory-row" to be hidden by default, so our first line will be to hide these elements.
+We want to hide elements with class "subcategory-row" by default, so this will be our first line.

 Next, we'll assign a click listener to elements with class "category-row".
-When a user clicks on one of these elements, we'll want to extract the id of the category element in order to identify which subcategory rows to toggle.
+When a user clicks on one of these elements, we'll extract the element's id in order to identify which subcategory rows to toggle.

 Once we have that id (eg. "category-a"), we can construct the subcategory class (eg. "category-a-subcategory") and use JQuery to toggle the visibility of elements with that class.